PR Permian Resources

 Growth & Forward Outlook

-The forward view combines two signals: the estimated 12-month price change of 5.96%, where analyst estimates suggest only incremental upside absent a positive surprise, while TTM revenue growth of 1.29% indicating muted but still positive top-line momentum across the company.
-Analyst estimates point to EPS growth of 5.7%, suggesting steady earnings progress that supports the current multiple on a forward basis.
+The forward view combines two signals: the estimated 12-month price change of 6.85%, where analyst estimates suggest only incremental upside absent a positive surprise, while TTM revenue growth of 1.29% indicating muted but still positive top-line momentum across the company.
+The projected 12-month EPS growth rate of 40.5% is a standout component of the forward case — meaningful earnings expansion at this scale typically warrants attention from growth-oriented investors.
 One metric reflects operational reality, the other market expectation — both are useful inputs, but neither should be read in isolation.
 The interaction between revenue execution and analyst repricing will ultimately determine how closely realized returns track current expectations.
 The estimated 12-month price change is based on analyst consensus price target estimates, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion